Skip links

 What your career site project needs

 In order for the magic to happen, candidates need to be served the right information at the right time.
-To achieve this, you need to understand two essential things: who your candidate is, and where they are in their candidate journey.
+To achieve this, you need to understand two essential things: who your candidate is and where they are in their candidate journey.

-Who your candidate is
+Who are your candidates?

-Where they are in their candidate journey
+Where they are in their candidate journeys?

 • awareness of your company